SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 **5. Do these benefits relate to sustainability?** If so, you might decide to be a bit more lenient.
 Is your goal to optimize planting patterns for beleaguered pollinators, or to call out greenwashing in corporate disclosures at scale, or to tailor communications relating to famine relief?
 Or will the outcomes be unrelated to sustainability, or even maladaptive?

 **6. What are the broader ethical questions?** Perhaps (as occasionally seems to happen sometimes in AI research) your goals are pure evil, only you haven't noticed yet?
 Bringing in ethical considerations in an intensive way, early in the process, may help to decide when maximal approaches are appropriate.
 The ethics of AI is a very rich field.
 Prominent themes include bias (e.g. gender, race, language, class, geography, disability), opacity (is AI explainable?
 If so, who explains and who listens?), and broader considerations of justice.
+AlgorithmWatche's [SustAIn](https://algorithmwatch.org/en/sustain/) series connects AI ethics and AI sustainability.
 The [Critical Algorithm Studies reading list](https://socialmediacollective.org/reading-lists/critical-algorithm-studies/) and [Zotero Library](https://www.zotero.org/groups/605005/critical_algorithm_studies) contain further reading on the politics and ethics of AI and algorithms more broadly.
 [The Data
 Hazards](https://datahazards.com/contents/hazards/high-environmental-cost.html)
 project is developing labels that seek to communicate the risks involved